 Google hates plagiarised content.
 You lose credibility, your rankings suffer and no one takes you seriously.
 A death sentence for your business.

-Copyscape is the best plagiarism checker on the internet.
-It ensures you’ve not duplicated content.
-You can also use it for your own content.
+Copyscape is the best plagiarism checker on the internet that ensures you’ve not duplicated content.

-Are you writing technical content or a complicated piece?
-Does your copy read more like business jargon and less like a website copy?
+Does your content read more like business jargon and less like a website copy?

 Neil Patel says that nobody loves reading jargon.
 It sounds pretentious and obscures the true meaning of your message.

-Un-Suck It is a free tool that breaks down jargon into easily consumed words your audience understands.
-Enter the jargon word.
-It generates synonyms and a few jokes that go nicely with the word.
+Hemingway App is a free copywriting tool that breaks down jargon into easily consumed words your audience understands.

 CoSchedule Headline Analyser – Write Headlines Optimized for Search